Mother-in-Law's Tongue: How to Care for and Repot This Plant

 - Frequent watering is not required.

-- Absorbing toxins such as nitrogen oxides, it's great for improving indoor air quality.
+- It absorbs toxins, such as nitrogen oxides and is great for improving indoor air quality.

-- Occasionally this plant will come out in small white flowers usually when it is a few years old.
+- Occasionally, this plant will sprout small, white flowers—usually when it is a few years old.
 How beautiful!

-Learn how to split and repot your mother-in-law's tongue plant, along with a few general care tips to make your growing endeavors a success!
+Learn how to split and repot your mother-in-law's tongue plant, and how to care for it to make your growing endeavors a success!